King World: 1980s expansion

 In 1983, the company acquired the syndication rights to NBC's daytime game show Wheel of Fortune.
 Merv Griffin, the show's creator and producer, had shopped the program to various other studios prior to reaching a deal with King World.
 King World also would acquire the rights to distribute Griffin's own long-running talk/variety program from Metromedia's syndication division.
 A year later, Griffin announced plans to revive another of his game show creations, Jeopardy!, and King World agreed to distribute that program as well.

 In 1984 King World formed an ad-sales barter division called Camelot Entertainment Sales.
 Later that year president Robert King left the company to form The Television Program Source; a television syndication company that was founded as a joint venture between King, Alan Bennett, and Columbia Pictures Television.
 King World also purchased television and film distributor Leo A. Gutman, Inc. whose titles included the theatricals Joan of Arc, Anna Karenina and the Sherlock Holmes and East Side Kids series; and two 1960s television westerns, Branded and The Guns of Will Sonnett.

 In 1986, King World signed Oprah Winfrey to a syndication deal and agreed to distribute her Chicago-based daytime talk program nationally, resulting in the premiere of The Oprah Winfrey Show in September of that year.
-The acquisitions paid off, and Oprah, Jeopardy! and Wheel of Fortune became three of the most popular shows in the history of television syndication, drawing high rating consistently well into the 21st Century.
-In particular, The success of Oprah eventually led to the creation of the spin-off series Dr. Phil, Rachael Ray, and The Dr. Oz Show.
+The acquisitions paid off, and Oprah, Jeopardy! and Wheel of Fortune became three of the most popular shows in the history of television syndication, drawing high ratings consistently well into the 21st century.
+In particular, the success of Oprah eventually led to the creation of the spin-off series Dr. Phil, Rachael Ray, and The Dr. Oz Show.

 Other acquisitions

 On February 11, 1985, King World formed the King World Enterprises division to develop joint-venture programs with advertisers and station groups and to handle international distribution for King World and Camelot.
-In 1987, King World's Camelot Entertainment Sales entered into an agreement with Buena Vista Television, whereas Camelot would sell all national spots for all programming produced by Buena Vista Television, which included Siskel & Ebert, DuckTales, Disney Magic I and Win, Lose or Draw, and Camelot was willing to accept the lower figure because DuckTales represent King World's first foray into the animated strip business, and Disney Magic I marked King World to the barter movie operation business for the first time.
+In 1987, King World's Camelot Entertainment Sales entered into an agreement with Buena Vista Television, whereas Camelot would sell all national spots for all programming produced by Buena Vista Television, which included Siskel & Ebert, DuckTales, Disney Magic I and Win, Lose or Draw, and Camelot was willing to accept the lower figure because DuckTales represented King World's first foray into the animated strip business, and Disney Magic I marked King World to the barter movie operation business for the first time.

 In 1988, the company made its only foray onto television stations when it bought out WIVB-TV in Buffalo for $100 million.
-King World ended up selling the station to LIN TV Corporation in 1994.
+King World ended up selling the station to LIN TV Corporation in 1995.

+Former King World-owned stations

+Stations are arranged in alphabetical order by state and city of license.